tasmota/docs/docs/Bluetooth_MI32.md

 The driver provides two Berry modules to allow extensions and interactions with the sensors.
 It is also possible to write generic BLE functions unrelated to Xiaomi sensors.

 ### MI32 module
-This module allows access and modifification of the internal data backend of the MI32 driver for the observed Xiaomi sensors.
+This module allows access and modification of the internal data backend of the MI32 driver for the observed Xiaomi sensors.
 First we need to import the module:
 `import MI32`